LaurentBartez/markdown-task-timer/README.md

 This extension contributes the following commands:

-* `markdown-todo-timer.toggleTimer (Ctrl+Alt+t)`: Toggles the timer.
+* `markdown-todo-timer.toggleTimer (ctrl+shift+c)`: Toggles the timer.
 Active tasks will be set inactive.
 If there is no active tasks, the selected task will be toggled to active
+* `markdown-todo-timer.toggleStatus (ctrl+shift+enter)`: Toggles the task status between done and inwork

 ## Known Issues